Camp Out in the Catskills Backcountry

 Whether or not you pack a pillow is another personal choice.
 Some people just use a bundle of clothes.
 Whatever works.

-I have an inflatable Hikenture small backpacking pillow.
-It took a little getting used to — sleeping on a basically weightless pillow feels weird at first, but now I like it and sleep well.
+I have an inflatable backpacking pillow like this one.
+It took a little getting used to — sleeping on a basically weightless pillow feels weird at first, but now I like it a lot and it helps me sleep soundly.

 Bear Canister vs Bear Hang